 We have seen favorable market trends in the repair and remodeling markets and existing home sales in 2016.
-In addition, starting in the second quarter of 2016, we have observed that large retailers and lumber dealers are opting for a product mix with higher levels of preservative retention.
-This shift towards a higher retention product mix simplifies the treating and stocking processes for the treaters that purchase PC products and their end-customers.
-It is still difficult to predict whether, and for how long, these trends will last and to quantify the total impact it will have on PC sales, operating profit, and cash flow.
+In addition, starting in the second quarter of 2016, we have observed that large retailers and lumber dealers are opting for a product mix with higher levels of preservative retention driven primarily by changes in treated wood product application standards.
+This shift towards a higher retention product mix simplifies the treating and stocking processes for the treaters that purchase PC products and their end-customers, as well as provides for higher quality products that will better withstand the effects of insects and fungal decay.
+Even though it is difficult to predict competitive trends and to quantify the total impact it will have on PC sales, operating profit, and cash flow, we believe the shift to higher retention product mix will continue in 2017.